 Logic inputs have a typical hysteresis of about 150mV to provide noise immunity.
 Fast edges on the outputs can cause glitches in the ground and power supplies which are exacerbated by capacitive loading.
 If a logic input is held near its threshold (typically $V{CC}/2$ or $V_L/2$), a noise glitch from a driver transition may exceed the hysteresis levels on the logic and data input pins, causing an unintended state change.
-This can be avoided by maintaining normal logic levels on the pins and by slewing inputs faster than $1V/\mu$ s.
-Good supply decoupling and proper driver transitions.
+This can be avoided by maintaining normal logic levels on the pins and by slewing inputs faster than $1V/\mu s$.
+Good supply decoupling and proper driver termination also reduces glitches caused by driver transitions.